 In America the smaller size seems to be favored and the show crowd has developed some that can only be described as "dainty little things."

-Now and then we even see this color scheme.
+This photo (below) shows the 1st litter from Whitey's parents.
 This is Brandon's Woodrow, a cool little dog from verified parents and proven bloodlines.
 Woodrow is only 5-months at the writing of this note: He recently dug a bit to get into it with a groundhog.
 He went the distance with the 'hog and his face looks like it too!
 Seems like he's the real deal!
 Kudos to Brandon!

 As stark examples of the "broken coat" appearance, these guys are awesome workers.
 These two dogs, (above) are from super hi-caliber Patterdale Terrier stock in Oklahoma, USA.

 The show-dog crowd makes a real effort to keep quiet about just how much appearance varies in these dogs.
 They hate to let the public know the truth, as shown in this photo.
 It's presumptuous to say that a dog is or is-not a Patterdale Terrier based on just it's looks.
 They're bred for what they're expected to do.
 They're not bred for what they look like.
 It wouldn't matter if the dog was purple with green polka-dots as long as his parentage was known and he demonstrates his mettle in the classic way to the satisfaction of his breeder or owner.
-It's breeding and performance that make them Patterdale Terriers!
+It's breeding and performance that makes them Patterdale Terriers!

 |